Clinical, Translational and Outcomes Research Award

 ACKNOWLEDGEMENTS

-The 2023 Clinical, Translational and Outcomes Research Award in Liver Diseases program is made possible through independent grants and unrestricted donations from Gilead Sciences, AASLD, and donors to the AASLD Foundation.
+The 2024 Clinical, Translational, and Outcomes Research Award in Liver Diseases program is made possible through independent grants and unrestricted donations from AASLD and donors to the AASLD Foundation.